Long-Term Drug & Alcohol Rehab: Why It Might Be Beneficial

-The added time spent in our residential rehab clinic works to empower individuals to learn solid relapse prevention skills as well as learning essential methods to manage stress and triggers.
+The added time spent in our residential rehab clinic works to empower individuals to learn solid relapse prevention skills and learn essential methods to manage stress and triggers.

-90-day rehab stays will also be recommended for those with underlying mental health issues or have a weak support system or chaotic home life.
-Long stays typically benefit those with severe addictions and co-occurring dual diagnoses, where suicidal thoughts and behaviour may occur.
+We recommend a 90-day rehab stay for those with underlying mental health issues, a weak support system, or a chaotic home life.
+Extended stays typically benefit those with severe addictions and co-occurring dual diagnoses, where suicidal thoughts and behaviour may occur.

 Addictions that are primarily treated in long-stay programmes:

 How are 90-day rehab programmes different from others?

 The same therapies are still offered and continued with a long term stay, but the extra time allows the patient to continue in their positive and sober environment.

 - Community residential care can contribute to substance abuse patients’ treatment outcomes; however, longer-term supportive care is needed for substance abuse patients with more severe and chronic disorders. – NIH.

 - More time to master and focus on the skills of recovery